Performance Evaluation and Compensation / Work Environment

 Fujitsu emphasizes “qualitative” fairness in its human resources system, with decisions on employee compensation based on the “level of contribution to the Company” and the “level of results achieved”.
 For this reason, we disclose information related to human resources.

-In Japan, Fujitsu has introduced a "human resources system based on functional division and competency grade”.
+In Japan, Fujitsu and the group companies have introduced a "human resources system based on functional division and competency grade”.
 Under this system, which forms the basis for human resources compensation, we define "functional division" as the function the employee should be fulfilling and "competency grade" as the ability to achieve a specific performance that can be linked to a business outcome.

 Under this human resources system, we clarify the competency grade requirements of employees in a job description for each functional division.
 Through periodical reviews of the competencies that each person demonstrates, we aim to support the growth of all employees over the medium and long terms.